 This value advantage of small projects may be an opening for community-based wind projects that have previously been seen as uneconomical in comparison to large-scale ones.
 However, “community shared wind” has yet to enjoy the popularity of community shared solar, as noted in ILSR’s 2016 report.

-The second caveat about the advantages of scale is the issue of costs to transmit power to customers.
+Transmission costs are the second caveat to the advantages of scale.
 All of the costs shown in the above charts include interconnection to the electric grid, but may not include costs to upgrade the transmission system to accommodate the new capacity.
 Larger projects are more likely to incur these system upgrade costs, which are typically spread among all electric customers.
 Therefore, it’s hard to disaggregate transmission costs and get an accurate picture of whether the largest wind projects are truly the most economical.

 In the third economies of scale issue, of wind farm size and distance from the best wind resources, the data is also muddled.
 The windiest and most remote sites likely have the greatest amount of space for new wind projects, whereas projects sited close to consumers may have to be smaller.
-In ILSR’s 2007 report on wind economies of scale, we examined this issue and concluded that the cost of transmission can consume the advantage of building larger in a better wind resource.
+ILSR’s 2007 report on wind economies of scale examined this issue and concluded that the cost of transmission––about 1.8 cents per kilowatt of energy produced per 500 miles of transmission––can consume the advantage of building larger in a better wind resource.
 The following table provides some illustrations, with values in green showing wind speed increases that can offset transmission costs, and red values showing where the cost to transmit outweigh wind resource benefits (assuming a similarly sized wind power project).

-To get a sense of how these calculations play out in the real world, the following map shows that many large cities could benefit from getting electricity from wind farms within 400 miles, but that longer distances cannibalize the savings of higher wind speeds.
-For this map, we assumed that projects proximate to the city would be smaller (between 100 and 200 megawatts) and produce electricity that was more costly by about 3.5%.
+To get a sense of how these calculations play out in the real world, the following map shows that many large cities could benefit from getting electricity from wind farms within 400 miles, but that longer transmission distances cannibalize the savings of higher wind speeds.
+For this map, projects close to the city are assumed to be smaller (between 100 and 200 megawatts) and produce electricity that is more costly by about 3.5%.